List of NCAA men's basketball retired numbers: History

 Since NCAA teams began retiring numbers, many players have had their jersey number retired.
-Murray State University have the most retired numbers among Division I programs, with 14 each.
+Murray State University has the most retired numbers among Division I programs, with 15.
 Unlike professional leagues, no one player has had his number retired by two teams.

-Some programs such as Indiana, Kansas, Syracuse, Oklahoma State, Georgetown, Stanford, Maryland, or Baylor, have not officially retired jersey numbers yet.
+Some programs such as Indiana, Kansas, Kentucky, Syracuse, Oklahoma State, Georgetown, Stanford, Maryland, or Baylor, have not officially retired jersey numbers yet.
 Unlike major sports leagues in the United States such as the NBA (which retired Bill Russell's number 6), MLB (which retired Jackie Robinson's number 42), and the NHL (which did so for Wayne Gretzky's 99), the NCAA has never retired a jersey number league-wide in honor of anyone.

 Nevertheless, there are some cases of retirement of a same number honoring two different players, such as the University of Texas at El Paso, which retired number 14 worn first by Bobby Joe Hill (1961–1966) and then by Nate "Tiny" Archibald (1967–70).